pujitha24/BFSGraphEulerPath/README.md

 | **auto_download** (optional)| Specifies if the asset will be downloaded before the method `run()` in the plugin or if it will be downloaded manually at a specific point in the plugin.
 Defaults to True if not provided.
 See [How to specify manual download of an asset](#specify-manual-download-of-an-asset). | True or False

 Note:  for **root_url**, we use a specially formatted URL (prefix is 'qb+webcache:'), which indicates we are accessing an asset stored on an HTTP server.
-Before retrieving the  assets stored at HTTP  server, Open the url mentioned and check if you are authorized user or not.
+Before retrieving the  assets stored at HTTP  server, open the url mentioned and check if you are authorized to download it or not.
 #####Required Asset Properties - Local directory or file share
 For assets not stored in Artifactory or Quickbuild, a "local_url" attribute is required: